inniyah/ascope/README.md

 * Grid steps (Volts/div and Samples/div),
 * Window width and height,
 * Device file name.

+#### Calibration output
+The source code contains provisions for producing square waveforms in the wide range of frequencies (from 500 Hz to 500 kHz), which might be useful for testing and calibration.

 #### Compliance
 The GUI source complies with the C99 standard.